Early Pots and Containers

 The Lemonwood seemed happy, though cramped, and I watered and fed it carefully through its first two years.
 Time passed, and eventually its roots escaped through the bottom of the barrel.
 The tree didn't seem to mind, and has always been positively healthy.
 It certainly outgrew its container with ease.
 Oops!
 I wonder where those roots have got to now?

-Next to the Lemonwood is an old tin bath which I filled with succulents and grasses.
-Originally I had tried planting it with pretty things like miniature roses.
-They looked really silly, and I forgot to water them.
+Next to the Lemonwood is an old tin bath, also gifted by my friend.
+It ended up filled with succulents and grasses.
+Originally I had tried planting it with pretty things like miniature roses, but they looked really silly, and I forgot to water them.

 Enter the toughies - some echeverias (just stalks from existing plants) were unceremoniously poked into the soil in the bath.
 Much better!
 Then I planted some variegated Spider plants at the back.
 I hoped that they'd survive the winters.
 And they did.
 In fact, fifteen years later they're still growing strong.